What's Up With All The Hype For Collagen Supplements?

 These supplement peptides can also be used in our bodies to support other proteins.
 Your body utilizes peptides where it needs it most.

 Is there research?

-Research that has been conducted has shown that collagen supplementation may improve skin elasticity, slowing down or even reversing skin aging.
+Additional research published in The Journal of Cosmetic Dermatology shows that collagen supplementation may improve skin elasticity, slowing down or even reversing skin aging.